For all Passes within Europe

 - A Saver Pass is valid for all persons listed on the control voucher.
 All parties must be present when validating a Saver Pass.
 After validation it is not obligatory for all persons listed on the control voucher to travel together, persons travelling separately from the group are required to purchase a full fare ticket.

 - People with permanent residence outside of Europe, the Russian Federation or Turkey, for more than six months are eligible to purchase or use any rail pass within Europe.

-- 7 pm rule: If a direct overnight train starts after 7pm and arrives after 4am on a validated pass, the pass holder must enter the next day’s date on the pass, provided it falls within the validity of the pass.
-If an overnight train starts before 7pm on a validated pass, the pass holder has to fill in two days on the pass – the starting and the arrival date.
+- 7 pm rule: If a direct overnight train arrives after 12am on a validated pass, the pass holder must enter the departure date on the pass, provided it falls within the validity of the pass.